Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Introduction

-In this paper, we systematically investigate the generation of an $m=1$ lopsidedness in the density and the velocity fields of the host galaxy in a minor merger scenario while varying different orbital parameters, nature of the host galaxies.
-Also, we study in details whether a minor merger of galaxies can produce an off-set between the baryonic and the DM halo density distribution.
-For this, we make use of the publicly available GalMer library \citep{Chillingarianetal2010} which offers the study of the physical effects of minor merger of galaxies, encompassing a wide range of cosmologically motivated initial conditions; thus fulfilling the goal of this paper.
-The rest of the paper is organised as follows:\\ Section~\ref{sec:simu_setup} provides a brief description of the GalMer database and the minor merger models used here.
+The rest of the paper is organised as follows.
+Section~\ref{sec:simu_setup} provides a brief description of the GalMer database and the minor merger models used here.
 Section~\ref{sec:diskhalooffset} provides the details of the disc-DM halo off-set configuration arising in minor merger models.
-Section~\ref{sec:Lopsidedness} quantifies the $m=1$ lopsided distortions present in the stellar disc of the host galaxy whereas section~\ref{sec:pattern_speed} provides pattern speed measurement and the location of resonance points associated with the $m=1$ lopsidedness.
-Section~\ref{sec:flapping_mode} provides the details of the kinematic lopsidedness present in the models.
+Section~\ref{sec:Lopsidedness} quantifies the $m=1$ lopsided distortions present in the stellar disc of the host galaxy whereas section~\ref{sec:pattern_speed} provides the pattern speed measurement and the location of resonance points associated with the $m=1$ lopsidedness.
+Section~\ref{sec:flapping_mode} presents the details of the kinematic lopsidedness in the minor merger models.
 Section~\ref{sec:comparison_previousWork} compares the properties of the $m=1$ lopsidedness, as presented here, with the past literature.
 Sections~\ref{sec:discussion} and \ref{sec:conclusion} contain discussion and the main findings of this work, respectively.